End-to-End Dense Video Grounding via Parallel Regression: Related Work

+To produce more flexible results with arbitrary length, various {\em proposal-free} approaches were proposed~\citep{rodriguez2020proposal,zeng2020dense,chen2020rethinking,zhang2020span,zhao2021cascaded}, which predicted the probabilities of each frame as start and end boundaries, and then got a two-dimensional score map whose element indicates the predicted probability of each moment candidate. \citep{rodriguez2020proposal} used sentence features as dynamic filters for accurate attention.
+To eliminate the problem of imbalance between positive and negative examples, DRN~\citep{zeng2020dense} used the distances between the frame within the ground truth and the starting (ending) frame as dense supervision.
+CPN~\citep{zhao2021cascaded} constructs a segment-tree-based structure to generate grounding results in a cascaded manner.

+These methods addressed VG with indirect surrogate problems, i.e., predicting much more than one proposal for one sentence description which requires sophisticated label assignment during training and hand-crafted removal of near-duplicate results.
+On the contrary, we cast VG as a direct regression problem, and regress only one moment for each sentence description without the need of the classification head, avoiding sophisticated label assignment and post-processing.

-Recently, \cite{bao2021dense} introduced the task of dense video grounding, with the motivation that multiple sentences to be grounded in a video are often semantically and temporally related, which is helpful for more accurate video grounding.
-This task is to jointly localize all temporal moments corresponding to these language queries, given an untrimmed video and a paragraph of sentence descriptions.
-To extract temporal and semantic information of language queries, \cite{bao2021dense} proposed a model in an aggregation-and-propagation scheme called Dense Events Propagation Network (DepNet).
-Comparing to our proposed PRVG using self-attention and cross-attention to capture intra-modal context and inter-modal interactions respectively, DepNet loses fine-grained context information for a specific language query when aggregating.
+\textbf{Dense Video Grounding.} Bao \textit{et al.}~\citep{bao2021dense} introduced the task of dense video grounding, and its goal is to jointly localize all temporal moments corresponding to these sentence descriptions, given an untrimmed video and a paragraph of sentence descriptions.
+To extract temporal and semantic information of sentence descriptions, Bao \textit{et al.}~\citep{bao2021dense} proposed a Dense Events Propagation Network (DepNet) in an aggregation-and-propagation scheme.
+Compared to our intra-modal and inter-modal context modeling in our PRVG, DepNet missed fine-grained context information for a specific language query.
+SVPTR~\citep{Jiang_2022_CVPR} proposed a contrastive encoder to learn video paragraph alignment and adopted semi-supervised learning to reduce the requirements of labeled data.
+HSCNet~\citep{Tan_2023_CVPR} developed a hierarchical structure to enhance semantics-aligned representations at different levels.